nwithan8/SMAT-API/README.md

 - ``get_activity``: Aggregate based on a particular field on a specific outlet
 - ``get_time_series``: Get a time series for a specific outlet

 - ``term`` is a required parameter for each field.
+- ``site``is a required parameter for each field.
+You can use the predefined enums in ``smat.Site`` or provide your own string.
+  - NOTE: IF you provide an invalid site, you will receive an empty JSON body back from the API.
-All other parameters are optional or have preset defaults.
+- All other parameters are optional or have preset defaults.
-- Default outlet is ``reddit``

 Docs coming soon.
 PRs welcome.